jemimmah-bright/quize_js/README.md

 while
 let is only accessible with in the block {} where it is declared

-const can't be changes once assigned a value while var and let can be changed
+const can't be changed once assigned a value while var and let can be changed

 Var is hoisted to the top of its scope and initialized with undefined while